-Another federal inmate awaiting execution tests positive for Covid-19
+Another federal inmate awaiting execution tests positive for COVID-19

-Kansas City (KCTV)--Another federal prisoner scheduled for execution next month has tested positive for Covid-19.
+KANSAS CITY, MO (KCTV) -- Another federal prisoner scheduled for execution next month has tested positive for COVID-19.

 Attorneys for Corey Johnson say because of the growing outbreak on federal death row, the government must stop executions.
 Johnson’s execution date is January 14.